-After leading American and Iraqi soldiers in combat for nearly three years, Tod Stephens now guides businesses in resolving compliance, litigation, and investigation challenges.
-Tod’s unique background as a U.S. Army combat infantryman, an MBA, and an experienced courtroom attorney allow him to creatively aid clients in solving complex and sensitive problems.
+Having led American and Iraqi soldiers in combat for nearly three years, Tod Stephens now guides businesses in resolving security, government contract and litigation challenges.
+His unique background as a U.S. Army combat infantryman and an experienced courtroom attorney allows him to creatively solve clients’ complex and sensitive problems.

 - Washington University School of Law (J.D.)